Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 Where a transition assessment identifies needs that are likely to be eligible, local authorities should consider providing an Indicative Personal Budget so that young people have an idea of how much their care and support will cost when they enter the adult system.
 This is particularly important if young people with Education, Health and Care Plans are already exercising their statutory right to a Personal Budget as any adult with eligible needs will have a care and support plan which must include a Personal Budget.
 Young people with Education, Health and Care Plans may also consider the transition to adult services a good opportunity to start exercising their right to start receiving their Personal Budget as a direct payment.

 In the case of care leavers with disabilities, the Staying Put Guidance states that local authorities may choose to extend foster placements beyond the age of 18.
-All local authorities must have a Staying Put policy to ensure transition from care to independence and adulthood that is similar for care leavers to that which most young people experience, and is based on need and not on age alone.
+All local authorities must have a Staying Put policy to ensure transition from care to independence and adulthood is similar for care leavers to that which most young people experience, and is based on need and not on age alone.
+(See Staying Put Procedure)

 12. Funding Issues - Ordinary Residence